 by Dr. Chris Hill

-Zometool is a mathematically-precise plastic construction set for building a myriad of geometric structures, from simple polygons to Platonic solids to models of DNA molecules to “shadows” of four-dimensional figures to works of art.
+Zometool is a mathematically-precise plastic construction set for building a myriad of geometric structures, from simple polygons to Platonic solids, from models of DNA molecules to geodesic domes, from “shadows” of four-dimensional figures to works of art.
+It is also a fantastic educational tool, as it facilitates mathematical discovery while unleashing creativity.
+This page provides a brief introduction and a growing collection of resources about Zometool.
+Comments, questions, and suggestions are welcome!
+Please contact Dr. Chris Hill.

 Zometool has two types of parts: round connector balls and color-coded struts.
-The connector balls are called nodes.
-The unique design of the nodes allows for construction in 62 different directions.
-Each node has 30 rectangular holes, 20 triangular holes, and 12 pentaganal holes.
-The colors of the struts indicate into which holes in the nodes they will fit.
+Each connector ball has 62 holes: 30 rectangular holes, 20 triangular holes, and 12 pentagonal holes.
+The colors of the struts indicate into which holes in the balls they will fit.
 Blue struts fit into the rectangular holes, yellow struts fit into the triangular holes, and the red struts and green struts both fit into the pentagonal holes.
 However, a green strut features two bends which cause it to point in different directions than a red strut.
+A connector ball allows for construction in 92 different directions.

-Originally, each type of strut came in short, medium, and long sizes.
-In 2007, Zometool began offering super-short struts in each color.
-Subsequently, the company added hyper-short red struts to its repertoire of parts.
-For each color, the ratio between the lengths of one size of strut and the next smaller size (if there is one) is the golden ratio.
+Each color of strut comes in short, medium, and long sizes.
+Red struts also come in an even shorter “hypershort” size.
+For each color of strut, the ratio between the lengths of one size of strut and the next smaller size (if there is one) is the golden ratio, which is about 1.618.
 (For computing such ratios, the “length of a strut” is equal to the distance between the middle of the node at one end of the strut to the middle of the node at the other end.)
-An elegant consequence of this fact is that in each color, the length of a long strut equals the length of a medium strut connected to a short strut.
+An elegant consequence of this fact is that for each color, the length of a long strut equals the length of a medium strut connected to a short strut.
 In brief, a long equals a medium plus a short.
-Similarly, a medium equals a short plus a super-short and, in red, a short equals a super-short plus a hyper-short.
+Similarly, in red, a medium equals a short plus a hypershort.

 Application forms, procedures and additional information